Discrete multilinear maximal functions and number theory: Introduction

 This technique is much more general than the multilinear spherical averaging operator.
 Here we initiate the study into the generality of Jeong and Lee's slicng technique in the discrete multilinear setting.
 We prove several bounds for multilinear averaging operators, connect the slicing with the underlying number theory of the arithmetic surface, and formulate a general result.

-We begin this paper with a very brief description of the slicnig technique in the discrete setting, before showing how it works via the discrete multilinear Hardy-Littlewood maximal function, the discrete multilinear $k$-spherical maximal function, the discrete multilinear annular maximal function, and the discrete multilinear maximal function over the \emph{Waring-Goldbach} surface.
+We begin this paper with a very brief description of the slicnig technique in the discrete setting, before showing how it works via the discrete multilinear Hardy-Littlewood maximal function, the discrete multilinear $k$-spherical maximal function, and the discrete multilinear maximal function over the \emph{Waring-Goldbach} surface.
 The results for the Hardy-Littlewood case are basic, but display the structure of the technique.
 The spherical results are found in \cite{AP2}, so our treatment is brief.
-The annular maximal function results compliment the recent continous theory in \cite{DG} and forthcoming linear discrete theory in \cite{AKM}.
 Finally, the Waring-Goldbach operator is the most intricately connected to number theory via the well-studied \emph{Waring-Goldbach Problem}, which asks for statistics of \emph{prime} lattice points on spheres \cite{Hua_book} (more details appear in the next section).
 It is here that the multilinearity and the underlying distribution of the averaging set (primes) interact the most subtly.
-The Waring-Goldbach results that we obtain are indicative of this and have definite connections to how one must take care in relating the Waring-Goldbach problem in $\Z^{2d}$ to one in $\Z^d$.
+The Waring-Goldbach results that we obtain are indicative of this and have definite connections to how one must take care in relating the Waring-Goldbach problem in $\Z^{\ell d}$ to one in $\Z^d$.
 This can be viewed in some sense as a lack of scale invariance or lack of translation-dilation invariance when working over restricted sets such as the primes.
 There are likely several immediate applications to bilinear ergodic theory, specifically to multilinear operators whose linear versions have restrictions.
 The slicing method provides a criterion for classifying the operators where one can easily utilize the linear ergodic theorems to piggyback to multilinear results.
 While we specifically outline the Waring-Goldbach case here, without delving into these applications, it is likely that this framework is useful much more generally for other restricted sets.
 Finally, based on all of these examples, we describe and discuss a general framework and result in this paper's final section.
 Likely many extensions are possible; this study is only the start.